Establishing Loads: An example

 - Schedule acts as filter

-When considering how unit performance varies from city to city it is useful to keep in mind that the load on the unit is scaled to match the capacity at design conditions.
+When considering how unit performance varies from city to city, it is useful to keep in mind that the building-load model (in this case: "Office-Medium") is scaled to match the capacity of the candidate unit at design conditions.
 As a result of this explicit balance, design temperature is not by itself a primary driver of energy usage, but rather two associated weather characteristics have more impact:

 - Hour count in the cooling bins (longer cooling season means more energy use).

-- The skew of the hour distribution (the more skew toward high temperatures the more time at high load and low capacity; the result is longer run times per bin hour).
+- The skew of the hour distribution (the more skewed toward high temperatures, the more time at high load and low capacity; the result is longer run times per bin hour).